Nilonic/Prison-Guard-Simulator/readme.md

 ## Play the Game

 ### Stable Version
-Explore the stable release of Prison Guard Simulator on [itch.io](https://nilonic.itch.io/pgs) for a reliable and polished gaming experience.
+Download the stable release of Prison Guard Simulator on [itch.io](https://nilonic.itch.io/pgs) for a reliable and polished gaming experience.

 ### Unstable Version
-For the latest features and updates, try out the unstable version on [GitHub Pages](https://nilonic.github.io/pgs).
-Keep in mind that this version may have experimental elements and is subject to changes.
+For the latest features and updates, you can compile from source. follow the instructions within [this section](#how-to-contribute)

 ## Get Involved